fitzsimonsjl/documentation/Help Center/data-controller-data-processor.md

 To find your user_uid property, please take a look at our article What if a user requests their consent data?.

-## If I'm acting as the Data Processor, does that mean because I use your services that I have to sign a Data Processing Agreement with Cookie Information?
+## If I'm acting as the Data Processor, does that mean because I use your services that I have to sign a DPA?

 No, it is not necessary to sign a Data Processing Agreement with us because we do not collect or store any personal information to run and provide our services.

 If you would like to see what data we do collect (as well as how it's stored and formatted), please see the article Do we need to sign a data processing agreement with Cookie Information?

 Didn't find the answer you needed?
-Write to us at support@cookieinformation.com
+Write to us at [support@cookieinformation.com]()